feliposz/coding-challenges-go/readme.md

 My solutions written in Go for the [Coding Challenges](https://codingchallenges.fyi/), as proposed by [John Cricket](https://github.com/JohnCrickett).

+*Note: Some solutions have their own repository.
+Please, check the links below.*

 ## The challenges

 - [x] #0 [Coding Challenges - Intro](https://codingchallenges.fyi/challenges/intro)